Skip navigation

 In addition to the core objectives, the TMM Program will incentivize projects to include infrastructure enhancements that will support or integrate with flood detection and monitoring systems in vulnerable areas, reflecting the BDO’s alignment with state resiliency priorities.

 The BDO accepted applications for the TMM Program until Nov.
-20. The office is evaluating applications and expects to publish eligible applications for public comment in early 2026.
+20, 2025.
+The office is continuing to evaluate applications and published eligible applications for public comment on Jan.
+21.

 PUBLIC COMMENT PERIOD